 Program Credit/GPA Requirements

-12 total credit hours required, including at least 6 credits of LAW courses and at least 6 credits of non-LAW courses.
+12 total semester hours required, including at least 6 semester hours of LAW courses and at least 6 semester hours of non-LAW courses.

 Students must receive a passing grade in all courses and satisfactorily complete all other requirements.